SAP-archive/kyma-machine-learning/README.md

 GitHub: https://github.com/SAP-samples/kyma-runtime-extension-samples

 ## Requirements
 Running the sample requires access to the Kyma runtime.
-There are also other sample-specific requirements that you can find in detail in the Hands-On blog post.
+There are also other sample-specific requirements that you can find in detail in the Hands-On blog.

 ## Download and Installation
 The sample files can be downloaded and used within the respective user / developer environment, e.g. Python files may be opened and used within a Python Editor.
 The sample files don't require an installation step for themselves, they are simply downloaded and then opened in the respective editor.
+Through the dockerfile and the Python script the following Python libraries will be installed:

+Flask == 0.12.2
+matplotlib == 3.2.2
+numpy == 1.18.5
+pandas == 1.0.5
+requests == 2.24.0
+scikit_learn == 0.23.1
+seaborn == 0.10.1

 ## Known Issues
 The sample is provided on the "as-is" basis.
 Currently, there are no known issues for the sample project.